MarcoWorms/learn.js/README.md

 ## Using foreign code

-In other to start getting serious and moving out of the console of our browser we should acquire some better coding tools.
+In order to start getting serious and moving out of the console of our browser we should acquire some better coding tools.
 I recommend you go ahead and install:

 * [Visual Studio Code](https://code.visualstudio.com/) - A free and very powerful code editor that works for many languages and it's easy to hop into.